HighwayChile/CS290_WINTER24/assignment0.md

   - everything on the site seems to work smoothly

 &nbsp;&nbsp;&nbsp;&nbsp;The Bad:
-  - A lot of ads, and ads that are disguised as posts
+  - A lot of ads and ads that are disguised as posts
   - reddit and old.reddit are different, that could be bad.

 ------------------------